ralphcasipe1/ralphcasipe1/README.md

 I have 7 years of crafting stuffs digitally.

-I have a huge passion towards software architectures, software testing, agile organizational, security and creative coding.
+I have a huge passion towards software architectures, software testing, agile organizational, and creative coding.

 <!-- Actual text -->